Well, at the state of the coup speech, he said, let's make this a year of action.

 And the Republican consultant class doesn't like them.

-And whoever, Palin, Cruz, Mike Lee don't like them, don't like the voters.
+And whoever, Palin, Cruz, Mike Lee, don't like them, don't like the voters.

-And if this can sever them from the Republican Party, that that's the only logical political explanation for it.
+And if this can sever them from the Republican Party, that's the only logical political explanation for it.

 It still doesn't compute.

-And this is about the Republicans, who, by the way, if you're just joining us, Paul Ryan and Rince Prebis and the spokesman, the communications director for the RNC, Sean Spicer, appeared this week on MSNBC to tout immigration.
+And this is about the Republicans, who, by the way, if you're just joining us, Paul Ryan and Rince Priebus and the spokesman, the communications director for the RNC, Sean Spicer, appeared this week on MSNBC to tout immigration.

 I'm sure they know that MSNBC is under a ban on this program.

-We don't play anything from MSNBC.
+No, we don't play anything from MSNBC.

-A way to be under the radar, it's a way to curry favor with Democrat voters.
+It's a way to curry favor with Democrat voters.

-I know if it doesn't compute, don't blame yourself.
+If it doesn't compute, don't blame yourself.

-Centrist guy, leans left, but is sensible now and then.
+Now, we've got those soundbites coming up, but Mickey Kaus, he goes back and forth, centrist guy, leans left, but is sensible now and then.

 Is this the best scam they can come up with?